 As detailed on the Home Page, my 1st car was a 1974 HQ Statesman DeVille, in Covert Green metallic.

-I made many modifications to that car, including the aforementioned Aircon, but I also fitted Globe Bathurst Mags (not knowing at the time that they were Ford Mags!!), lowered front coil springs, rear Air Shocks, Edelbrock Intake Manifold, Extractors/Twin System exhaust, mild Cam and new Lifters, Pioneer Component Stereo System, and the obligatory Chrome Air Cleaner.
+Over the years that I owned it, I made many modifications to the car including the aforementioned Aircon, but I also fitted Globe Bathurst Mags (not knowing at the time that they were Ford Mags!!), lowered Front Coil Springs, rear Air Shocks, Edelbrock Intake Manifold, Extractors/Twin System exhaust, mild Cam and new Lifters, Pioneer Component Stereo System, Wooden Sports Steering Wheel (a birthday present from my lovely girlfriend), new Boot Carpet (also a present from my lovely girlfriend), Halogen Headlights, Hella 100W x 2 Spotlights, and the obligatory Chrome Air Cleaner.
 Eventually I also had the Engine refreshed with 40 thou oversized Pistons/Rings.

-I also swapped out the internally regulated standard 55A Alternator with a High Current internally regulated 120A Alternator.
-I had the Distributor re-mapped (adjusted the advance curve) to accommodate the change in Cam, and flirted with a 650cfm Holley Carburetor with Vacuum Secondaries.
-But I soon swapped back the Rochestor Quadrajet when performance decreased.
-I didn’t know it at the time, but the standard Rochestor Carby was the equivalent of 750cfm.
+I also swapped out the internally regulated standard 55A Alternator with a High Current internally regulated 120A Alternator (to accommodate the Stereo and Spotlights).
+The Distributor was re-mapped (adjusted the Advance Curve) to accommodate the change in Cam, and flirted with a 650cfm Holley Carburetor with Vacuum Secondaries.
+But I soon swapped back the Rochester Quadrajet when performance decreased.
+I didn’t know it at the time, but the standard Rochester Carby was the equivalent of 750cfm.
 Plus it had mechanical secondaries which delivered instant fuel, unlike the Holley that had to wait for the Vacuum Secondaries to kick in.
 And no matter what springs I fitted to reduce the delay, it just wasn’t the same.
 I also re-jetted the Holley, but it just didn’t compare to the Quadrajet.

 Writing about the Holley Carby just reminded me of an incident that happened in the 3rd year of my Apprenticeship.
 Back in the early 80’s, there used to be illegal street racing down the main street of Dandenong on a Saturday night.
 A bunch of us decided to go and take a look and drove there from Balcombe to Dandenong and parked up in the main street to watch the action.
 It just so happened that the Police decided that this particular Saturday night was the night to crack down on it.
 They blocked off all entries and exits and systematically went over each car attending.
 Presumably to see if any cars were illegally modified, that drivers were licensed etc. When they got to me, they wanted to look inside the Boot.
 Sitting inside the Boot was the Holley Carby I had recently removed.
 The Police immediately thought that it might be stolen goods, but I managed to convince them that it wasn’t.
 After that, the Police told me to “get out of town”, to which I replied, “but I live here”.
-“Just get on your way” was there terse reply.
+I didn’t actually live there, my Dad did.
+But I did go there on weekends, so it wasn’t completely untrue 😉 They then told me to “Just get on your way”, which I duly did.

-In the mid 80’s I also had the car resprayed in Cyan Blue.
-I did the Body and Prep work myself before taking it to be professionally painted.
+In the mid 80’s whilst I was posted to 106 Field Workshop at Cooper’s Plains, Qld, I had the car resprayed in Cyan Blue.
+I did the Body and Prep work myself before taking it to be professionally painted at a local Paint & Panel workshop.
+I have no recollection of the name of the Shop.
+All I remember is that it was in or near Coopers Plains.

 In 1987, I took the car to Willowbank Raceway where they had 1/4 mile drag races.
 I managed to get to the semi-finals which was a hoot.